YanivGabay/big-data-analysis/README.md

 - **Functionality**: Check for each page, if its "mini" sqlite database is already created, if not, create it, and then load the data to be used in the page.

 ## "Main" Analytical Queries

+The following are the main analytical queries used in the project, each one has its own function in the `analyze_data.py` module.
+Those are the queries that are used as the base for the visualizations in the Streamlit pages.

 ```python